The Drama Triangle: Part 4

 Their shared experiences bring the focus of the conversation back to them rather than simply allowing us to tell our own story.

 But what happens if they resist the temptation to make things better for us?
-What happens if they listen cleanly instead?
+What happens if they listen mindfully instead?

 If our listener is willing to sit alongside us in our discomfort rather than go into ‘fix it mode’, we are given the message that it’s ‘ok not to feel ok.’
 If we are trusted to be capable of thinking for ourselves, we are empowered to find our own solutions to our problems.